Financial Forensics & Fraud

 Skills for Financial Forensics and Fraud Investigation Majors

-A major in financial forensics and fraud investigation prepares you for careers in which the following skill-sets are crucial:
+financial forensics and fraud investigation majors are found most commonly in careers in which the following skills are important:

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.